telefonicaid/fiware-orion/test/acceptance/behave/README.md

 ## Quick way

-Installing and setting up the environment from (almost :) the scratch
+Installing and setting up the environment from (almost :) the scratch in your local machine (running tests on Orion running in an external machine is advanced stuff, look to BB_FABRIC_USER, CB_FABRIC_PASS or CB_FABRIC_CERT and CB_FABRIC_SUDO parameters).

 * Ensure you have the following requirements in your system:
   * Python 2.7.
 If you need to keep different version of Python interpreter at the same time, you could have a look